Skip to content Skip to footer

 The nation’s K-12 teachers are not at fault.
 In fact, the U.S. public K-12 system, along with its teachers, is regarded by other top industrialized nations as the best in the world.
 The global community recognizes the system’s remarkable ability to prepare a diverse range of students for success in U.S. colleges and universities.

 A “forever” K–12 failure by the states.
 NAEP shows that the states lose roughly 50% of all their K–12 students—unable to read or do math.
-Caveat: The states that do great on NAEP may be abysmal at cap-rate, thus jeopardizing students for a lifetime.
+Caveat: The states that do great on NAEP may be abysmal at a metric such as cap-rate, thus jeopardizing students for a lifetime.

 A “forever” K-12 failure by the federal government, which created a new agency.
-Click this U.S. Department of Education link to see why it was a failure and three simple steps to fix it.
+Click this U.S. Department of Education link to see why it was a failure and easy steps to fix it

-Salvage it!
-As one of the federal agencies, the DOE–if fixed–is strategically positioned to be an unparalleled K–12 asset.
-Fix it and team is with the HSe4Metrics platform innovation.
+Harness its essence!
+As one of the federal agencies, the DOE—if fixed—is strategically positioned to become an unparalleled asset for K-12 student performance.
+Fix it and team it with the HSe4Metrics platform innovation.

 The U.S. Department of Education (DOE), created nearly 17 years after President Kennedy’s assassination, ignored Kennedy’s urgent call to improve nationwide K–12 student performance.
 Click this John F. Kennedy link for his vision.
 In terms of Kennedy’s focus, the important-sounding U.S. Department of Education was “delinquent” from day one of its creation—Kennedy might have considered the DOE’s founding legislation inexcusable.